Why trust this guide?

 What does Beehiiv cost?

-Beehiiv does not take a cut of any paid subscriptions or membership.
+Beehiiv does not take a cut of any paid subscriptions or memberships.
 (You’ll only pay the Stripe fee.)

 ConvertKit